-Although most (but perhaps not all, as we’ll see below) Stoics appear to have placed considerable importance upon belief in God (specifically, Zeus), there is some indication that others may have entertained a more agnostic stance, something relatively unusual for the period in which they lived.
+Although most (but perhaps not all, as we’ll see below) Stoics appear to have placed considerable importance upon belief in God (specifically, Zeus), there is some indication that they may also have accepted a kind of uncertainty about the existence of God, as consistent with their school’s teachings, something relatively unusual for the period in which they lived.
 Only about 1% of the ancient Stoic writings survive today, at a rough estimate.
 We have substantial texts from only three authors: Seneca, Epictetus, and Marcus Aurelius.
 They were all late Roman Stoics and we have only fragments from the early Greek Stoics, including the founders of the school.
 (Also some important ancient secondary sources, especially in the writings of the Platonist Cicero.)
 None of these Stoics appear to have been agnostics themselves but others may have been.
 What matters is whether they, and other Stoics, would have accepted that someone else could potentially be both an agnostic (or atheist) and a Stoic.

 Throughout history, Stoics, and indeed pantheists in general, have been accused of atheism.
 Spinoza, who has been called “more Stoic than the Stoics”, and his followers, were attacked as atheists because he said “Deus sive natura“, God is the same thing as Nature.
 On the other hand, many people would say this was an unfair criticism.
 However, the Stoic conception of God, or Zeus, which they also equate with Nature, is so unlike most theistic conceptions of God that it inevitably raises questions about whether it makes sense to call it “God” at all.
 Stoic physics and theology were heavily influenced by the writings of the pre-Socratic Heraclitus, the master of paradox, who wrote that Nature “is both willing and unwilling to be called by the name of Zeus”.
 In other words, if you asked Heraclitus whether Nature is the same as Zeus he would probably have replied: “yes and no“!
 The Stoics were materialists (or corporealists) for whom God could not exist as a metaphysical or supernatural entity apart from physical Nature.
 They were therefore renowned for interpreting Greek myths about the gods allegorically, as metaphors for natural forces and processes.
 We have a surviving text on theology from the Stoic Cornutus, which elaborates at great length on the symbolic interpretation of the gods, drawing heavily on speculations about ancient etymologies.
 It concludes: